saintzaw/tp/docs/UserGuide.md

 ## 6. FAQ

+In this section, you will find the most commonly asked questions and answers.
+If your question is not here, please look at the Table of Contents to find the relevant section.
+Thank you

 ---

-In this section, you will find the most commonly asked questions and the answers to them.
-If your question is not in this FAQ table, please look at the Table of Contents to find the relevant section.
-Thank you

 | Questions                                                                                                                     | Answers                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |-------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|